 - Are needed by the client and are responsible for client safety and protection.
 Risky/unsafe behaviour (intoxication, violence, neglecting client, client missing/late for appointment without valid reason) will result in cancellation of lodging and transportation and no expense reimbursement.

-- Are not responsible for other escorts.
+- Are not responsible for other caregivers

 - Be prepared to give emotional support to the client

-- Have the required ID to travel.
+- Have the required ID to travel, including proof of vaccination.

-What does an escort do?
+What does a caregiver do?